 Whether it’s chunky costume pieces or long delicate designs, necklaces are one of the trickier jewelry items to organize and store.
 If you want to avoid untangling knots on a regular basis, hanging them up is your best bet.
 If you’ve got too many for a store-bought stand, consider hooks instead.
-Mount them on the back of a closet door, or on the bedroom wall to create an eye-catching display.
+Mount them on the back of a closet door – this won’t take up much space even if you’re organizing a small closet – or on the bedroom wall to create an eye-catching display.

-‘Ideally, you’d want to position wall-mounted hooks above a chest of drawer or in a space with little foot traffic as this will reduce the risk of them being knocked and precious items being lost,’ says Martin Gill, Managing Director of And So To Bed.
+‘Ideally, you’d want to position wall-mounted hooks above a chest of drawers or in a space with little foot traffic as this will reduce the risk of them being knocked and precious items being lost,’ says Martin Gill, Managing Director of And So To Bed (opens in new tab).

 5. Organize jewelry in a drawer